Hymers College: History

 Hymers College was founded when the mathematician John Hymers left some of his property to the mayor and corporation of Hull in his will of 24 August 1885.
 The property was to provide for the founding of a grammar school, "for the training of intelligence in whatever social rank of life it may be found among the vast and varied population of the Town."
 Although an infelicity in the wording of the will rendered the bequest invalid, his brother and heir, Robert Hymers, voluntarily granted the sum of £50,000 to establish the school.

 Hymers opened in 1893, on the site of the old Botanic Gardens of Hull, as a school for boys.
 The school quickly established itself, and the first headmaster, Charles Gore, was soon admitted into the HMC, with all subsequent headmasters also being members.
 Hymers was a fee-paying school for most of its history, and many scholarships and bursaries were given to pupils whose parents' could not afford the fees, in accordance with John Hymers' will for the training of intelligence, regardless of social rank.
 In 1946 Hymers became a "direct grant" school, with many pupils being paid for by the local authority, in a similar system to today's academies.
 However, this scheme ended in 1971, and the school governors chose to become a fully independent school, rather than joining into the new comprehensive system, and re-established the bursaries system after the Government-funded Assisted Places scheme ended in 1997.

 From 1972, girls (initially just two) were admitted to the sixth form, and in 1989 the decision was made to become fully co-educational.
 With the opening of the Humber bridge in 1981, the school's catchment area increased to cover the south bank of the River Humber, resulting in the school's numbers extending to their current figure of just under one thousand pupils in the 1990s.

 Primary education

-The College has a Junior School which accepts pupils into Years 4, 5 and 6 via an entrance exam, or through the "Associate Schools" program.
-Hymers currently has two associate schools: Hessle Mount School and Froebel House School, both of which provide education from reception.
-There is a system of academic tracking with Associate Schools, so that pupils attending these schools do not need to take the entrance exam for entry to the Junior School.
+The school includes Hymers Hessle Mount, which accepts pupils from Pre-School to Year 2, as well as a Junior School, which accepts pupils into Years 3, 4, 5 and 6.
+For entry from Year 3 upwards, all pupils must sit an entrance assessment.
+There is a system of academic tracking, so that pupils attending Hymers Hessle Mount do not need to take the entrance exam for entry to the Junior School.
 Usually, there are just over 200 pupils in all three years of the Junior School (228 in the 2008 ISI report).

 In 2003, construction of a new Junior School building was completed, to replace an older building that has since been demolished.
+The previous Associate School, Hessle Mount, officially became part of Hymers College in September 2022, renaming to Hymers Hessle Mount.

-All children are sorted into one of the following four houses at the beginning of Year 4: Brandesburton, Gore, Holderness, and Trinity.
+All children are sorted into one of the following four houses: Brandesburton, Gore, Holderness, and Trinity.